 - Water tube type: this type of boiler is used for high pressure, high temperature, high capacity steam applications eg for main propulsion turbines or cargo pump turbines.

 Saturated steam is the steam which is in physical contact with the boiling water.
 Its temperature is same as that of the boiling water from which it has been produced.
-This temperature is reffered to as saturated temperature.
-If the vapour produced does not contain any water droplets it is known as dry steam otherwise it is known as wet steam.
+This temperature is referred to as saturated temperature.
+If the vapor produced does not contain any water droplets it is known as dry steam otherwise it is known as wet steam.

 Advantages of superheated steam

-1. For the same power of engine, less steam is used.
+1. For the same power of the engine, less steam is used.
 Thus less fuel is used.

 2. If there are no water particles, less likelihood of hammering, less initial impact loss and less erosion of turn blades